sintimaski/ulamazon/README.md

 # Assumptions

-1. Per task, not need to use ModelViewSet for each view, Products could have ReadOnlyModelViewSet, Order is fine with ModelViewSet
+1. Per task, no need to use ModelViewSet for each view, Products could have ReadOnlyModelViewSet, Order is fine with ModelViewSet

-2. Per task, assuming all auth and permissions are skipped, all relations with users are made with declared id in BODY
+2. Per task, assuming all auth and permissions could be skipped, all relations with users are made with declared ID in BODY

-3. Assuming that both mobile and frontend team would use same API without separation
+3. Assuming that both mobile and frontend teams would use the same API without separation

 4. Assuming (GET + pagination + filtering for orders) AND (POST + PUT + DELETE) will
    be added in later stages

-5. For bigger application, there would be better infrastructure -- CI/CD, Pipenv/Poetry, containerization etc.
+5. For bigger applications, there would be better infrastructure -- CI/CD, Pipenv/Poetry, containerization, etc.

 6. Proper auth for tests

-7. Proper library setup - formatters, linters, security checkers etc.
+7. Proper library setup - formatters, linters, security checkers, etc.

 # Run